zeynepkaplanoglu/kalman_filter/README.md

 ## Example

-This example is created with MATLAB code.
+This example is created with MATLAB.
 In this example, we want to model a moving object that follows a simple path as given in the pos function.

+## Time and Position for Moving Object

 ```
 clear all;